Tabrez-dev/STM32F072-UART-DMA-Low-Power-Mode/README.md

 ## **Overview**
 This project demonstrates a **bare-metal implementation** of **UART communication using DMA (Direct Memory Access)** on an **STM32F072** microcontroller.
 The goal is to achieve efficient, **non-blocking** transmission and reception of data over UART without CPU intervention during data transfer.

-You can add a section in your README that links to your other UART-based projects like this:

 ---

 ## Other UART-based Projects